Pre-Writing Activities For Toddlers

 Here is a whole range of pre-writing activities that you can involve your toddler in, to help him develop his fine motor and writing skills.

-In an era of technology that we live in, with the fingers moving fast across the QWERTY keyboard, the art of handwriting is deteriorating.
-Computers and smartphones are dominating our lives.
-But, we should never forget that the mastery of penmanship is irreplaceable.
-Good writing skills bring along a host of benefits that play a strong role in shaping the mental health of a child.
-Healthy early writing skills can have numerous benefits as the child grows up.
+Good writing skills bring along a host of benefits that play a strong role in shaping the mental health of your child.
+Developing early writing skills can have numerous benefits as your child grows up.
 It leads to:

 - Better coordination between the left and right brain